Partition function of the Levin-Wen model

 which gives a physical interpretation to the total quantum dimension $D=1/S_{1,1}$.\\

-\emph{Specific heat} --- The partition function $Z$ provides a direct access to most of thermodynamical quantities.
-To analyze the possibility of a temperature-driven phase transition in the Levin-Wen model, we consider here the specific heat (per plaquette)
+\emph{Specific heat} --- The partition function $Z$ provides direct access to most thermodynamical quantities.
+To analyze the possibility of a temperature-driven phase transition in the Levin-Wen model, we consider the specific heat (per plaquette)

 which must be singular at the transition temperature, if any.
 Using the partition function given in Eq.~(\ref{eq:Z}) and taking the thermodynamical limit ($N_{\rm p} \rightarrow \infty$), one finds: